SARABI MAISHA MAGIC PLUS SEASON 1 EPISODE 70

 Contrast and Black Levels

-• LG OLED evo C6: The C6’s OLED panel delivers perfect black levels and an infinite contrast ratio, as each pixel can turn off completely, eliminating light bleed.
-This produces stunning depth in dark scenes, ideal for watching films like Rafiki or The Lion King in dimly lit Kenyan living rooms during evening family time.
+• LG OLED evo C4: OLED technology delivers perfect black levels and a near-infinite contrast ratio because each pixel can turn off completely, eliminating light bleed.
+This results in exceptional detail in dark scenes, making the C4 ideal for cinematic viewing in dimly lit rooms.

 Brightness